Come visit the Carlson’s on their farm located just one half mile north of Sister Bay, WI, at the intersection of Highway 42 and Wildwood Road.

 Cherry trees weren’t always the main focus here.
 Adolf originally homesteaded the land for cattle.
 He planted crops to feed his family and his cattle.
 It wasn’t until 1915 when Adolf’s son John C. planted the first cherry tree.
 He had heard of the success the Reynolds brothers had in Sturgeon Bay and decided to try this new crop himself.
 The trees were a huge success!
 Soon all the cattle were replaced by cherry trees.
 Five generations later cherries are still being produced right here on the Carlson land.

 When the cherry harvest had to be picked completely by hand farmers needed all the help they could get.
-Workers from across the country and around the world flocked to Door County by train and steam boat to help in the fields harvesting cherries or in the canneries processing them.
+Workers from across the country and around the world flocked to Door County by train and steam boat to help in the fields harvesting cherries or working in the canneries.

 After the war ended it became apparent that we could no longer depend on workers to hand pick the cherries every year.
 Soon the limb shaker was invented to make harvesting quicker and easier.
 Over the years the shaker was improved and today a whole tree can be harvested in less than thirty seconds.